 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

 Do you have hand or machine-embroidered clothing that needs a good wash?
 With two young kids, I always do.

 So can you even wash embroidered clothes without damaging the design or causing threads to bleed?
 Why yes, you can!

 Here’s how to wash embroidered clothes so your garments continue to look their best.

 To make this decision, you need to know two things about your embroidered clothes: the fabric type and the thread type.

 So, when do you skip the washer and wash pieces by hand?

 1. First, check the manufacturer’s label before washing commercially embroidered tops or other clothing.
-Follow those directions for best results.
-If it says hand wash, there’s a reason for that!
+Follow those directions for the best results.
+If it says hand wash, there’s a reason!

 2. If you added embroidery to apparel that is not washer safe, the final product is not machine washable either.

 3. Next, check the care instructions for your embroidery floss or embroidery threads.

 Certain thread types are not amenable to high heat or hot water.